 Majid, Kashef A., and Hari Bapuji (Forthcoming), “Institutional Differences and Integration Difficulties: How Location of Headquarters and Component Sourcing Affect Firm Responsiveness”, International Marketing Review

-Majid, Kashef A. (Forthcoming), “Drawing negative inferences from a positive country-of-origin image – Consumers use of COI and price levels to assess counterfeit drugs”, International Marketing Review
+Majid, Kashef A. (2017), “Drawing negative inferences from a positive country-of-origin image – Consumers use of COI and price levels to assess counterfeit drugs”, International Marketing Review, 34 (2), 293-310.
+Drawing negative inferences from a positive country-of-origin image – Near Final

 Majid, Kashef A., and Cristel A. Russell (2015), “Giving green a second thought: Modeling the value retention of green products in the secondary market”, Journal of Business Research, 68 (5): 994-1002